Last Updated on January 24, 2025

 All open injuries, whether a prick or bigger wound, by all means, are surgical emergencies in contrast to closed where only a few are surgical emergencies and can be managed for some time just by splinting.

-It is noteworthy that unless there is severe soft tissue loss, most of the open fractures have a fate that is almost equivalent to their closed counterparts.
-But because it is open, there would be increased chances of contamination and infection.
+It is noteworthy that unless there is severe soft tissue loss, most open fractures have a fate almost equivalent to their closed counterparts.
+However, because they are open, there are increased chances of contamination and infection.

 Open fractures are serious injuries to deal with despite the advances made in fracture care and the prevention of and management of infection.